 Let’s take a look at what makes each unique:

 - CBD Shatter — The structure of CBD shatter is different than “wax,” and just as the name implies, shatter appears to look like broken glass.
-Some might liken it to looking like rock candy.
+Some might liken it to rock candy.
 Shatter is produced by using chemicals or heat to extract the oil, then when it cools and begins to harden, it takes on the appearance of amber-hued glass.
 When shatter is heated to consume, it turns into a gooey, thick liquid that looks very similar to honey.

 - CBD Budder — CBD budder is made by air pressure and purging hemp at extremely high temperatures.
 The result is a fluffy wax that is very similar to the consistency of butter, which is where this particular CBD wax gets its name.

 - CBD Crumble — CBD crumble is produced using a similar extraction process to that of budder, but uses a pre-purged CBD oil that is higher in moisture and viscosity.
 This results in a product that’s more crumbly than CBD budder with a consistency that’s a lot like feta cheese.

 - CBD Live Resin — To produce CBD live resin, hemp is first freeze-dried while it is fresh before the extraction process takes place.
 All other extraction methods used to make CBD wax use hemp that has been air dried and cured.
 When hemp is frozen first, there is increased preservation of cannabinoids and terpenes, resulting in what many consider to be the “crème de la crème” when it comes to different types of CBD wax, which is why it’s typically the costliest option.

 How to Use CBD Wax

 There are few different ways to consume CBD wax.
 By far the most popular is dabbing.
 The word “dabbing” is so associated with CBD wax that you’ll sometimes hear wax referred to as a “dab.”